 Alleged Product Defects

-While Aearo/3M claimed their product had an NRR of 22 for the olive end and 0 for the yellow end, the Moldex lawsuit claimed that product defects led to lower NRRs.
+While Aearo/3M claimed its product had an NRR of 22 for the olive end and 0 for the yellow end, the Moldex lawsuit claimed that product defects led to lower NRRs.
 Tests run by Aearo suggested the true NRR of the olive end was 10.9, while the NNR of the yellow end was -2.

 A -2 NRR would amplify sound, instead of keeping it out.